Concerto for Flute, Harp, and Orchestra (Mozart): Critical response

+the inconsequential K. 299 Flute and Harp Concerto, written for a father and daughter pairing of aristocratic amateurs towards whom the composer developed resentments that the piece's all but aggressive insipidity hints at.

 Editions and recordings

 In addition to the numerous cadenzas performers have to choose from, multiple editions of this piece also exist.
 The cadenzas composed by Carl Reinecke are the most commonly used to perform this piece.

 Many recordings of this piece are available.
 James Galway has performed and recorded this piece many times, with harpists such as Fritz Helmis, Marisa Robles, and Ann Hobson Pilot.